tomwiddows/the-expanding-quiz/README.md

 |  Profile & Logout | profile.html | ![screenshot](assets/images/profile-and-logout.png) | Profile name displayed using jinja templating.
 Logout button links to /logout route decorator.
 Styled identically to Login/Register buttons |
 | Add a Question | profile.html | ![screenshot](assets/images/add-question-form.png) | Similar form to login and register forms.
 Links to /add_quesiton route decorator |
 | Edit/delete Questions | profile.html | ![screenshot](assets/images/edit-or-delete.png) | Buttons link to edit/delete modal popup where forms are filled in and the database is updated. |

+## Future Features

+I Want to add a Flag Questions/Answers feature, where users who are displayed a question can flag it.
+This means that the person who uploaded that question, as well as any administrators (myself) would be alerted that there is an issue with the question.
+There would be two options for flagging a question; either the answer may be wrong, or the question is inappropriate (maybe it is not a question, maybe it is offensive).
+If a user believes the answer is wrong, They can suggest a correction and if this correction cets a certain number of upvotes, it would replace the original answer.
+If a question gets flat a lot of times for being inappropriate, it would get deleted.